ARE A "BYGDELAG" (organization which focuses on a

 application easier to do on line, but for now,

 please use the methods above.

 has membership application/renewal information.

-membership.
-Your donation helps us expand our research
+or renew their membership.
+Your donation helps us

 Trønderlag of America's collection of research materials, targeted at North and South Trøndelag, is believed to be the largest in the world (with the possible exception of the Family History Center in Salt Lake City or the Library of Congress), and is continually updated and expanded.
 If you are traveling to Trøndelag, please contact our Genealogist for a list of documents to buy and bring back.
 We will reimburse you for any document costs.

 GENEALOGIST: Our Genealogist will assist you